 1) Shop smart.
 Plan your meals, use grocery lists, and avoid impulse buys.
 For instance, buy two loose carrots for that favorite recipe instead of an entire bag.
 Or buy rice from a bulk bin instead of a three pound bag.

-2) Manage Your Leftovers – Freeze your leftovers for next week or eat that favorite casserole for lunch at work the next day.
-Once a week create a “use it up meal” from all your left overs and/or foods that are about to go stale or be unusable.
+2) Manage Your Leftovers – Freeze your leftovers for next week or eat that favorite casserole for lunch at the office the next day.
+Once a week create a “use it up meal” from all your left overs that are about to go stale or be unusable.

 3) Use It All - Use vegetable and meat scraps to make healthy homemade stocks.
 Use citrus fruit rinds and zest to add flavor to other meals.
 Soft fruit can be used in smoothies; wilting vegetables can be used in soups, etc. And both wilting fruits and veggies can be turned into delicious, nutritious juice.
 Finally, freeze the food to be used later.

 4) Check the fridge.
 Make sure it’s functioning at maximum efficiency.
 Look for tight seals, proper temperature, etc. — this will ensure that the fridge keeps food fresh as long as possible.

 5) Understand Expiration Dates - If stored properly, most foods (even meat) stay fresh several days past the “use-by” date.
 Freezing foods extends their shelf life.

 6) First In, First Out – In many cases foods spoil because they get pushed to the back of the fridge or pantry shelf.
 Avoid clutter and when putting away new food purchases rotate older foods to the front so you use those first.